mafebracho/dear-hiring-manager/README.md

 ##### What you will find here:

-- [Bootcamp Project 1](https://github.com/mafebracho/my-first-game): this single-player game is the first web app I ever built.
+- [Web Dev Bootcamp Project 1](https://github.com/mafebracho/my-first-game): this single-player game is the first web app I ever built.
 I used `p5JS` and `DOM manipulation`

-- [Bootcamp Project 2](https://github.com/mafebracho/help-giver-app): to build this web app I learned to `work with a partner` for the first time, `NodeJS, ExpressJS, MongoDB, Mongoose` and `Handlebars`
+- [Web Dev Bootcamp Project 2](https://github.com/mafebracho/help-giver-app): to build this web app I learned to `work with a partner` for the first time, `NodeJS, ExpressJS, MongoDB, Mongoose` and `Handlebars`

-- [Bootcamp Project 3](https://github.com/cleanup-plastics/cleanup): full-stack web app with CRUD functionalities using `ReactJS, MongoDB, NodeJS` developed in a 3 people group
+- [Web Dev Bootcamp Project 3](https://github.com/cleanup-plastics/cleanup): full-stack web app with CRUD functionalities using `ReactJS, MongoDB, NodeJS` developed in a 3 people group

-- [Bootcamp Labs](https://github.com/mafebracho/dear-hiring-manager/tree/main/bootcamp-labs-and-projects): here are all the exercises I did during the Web Dev program to learn `pair programming, JavaScript, ReactJS, NodeJS, ExpressJS, MongoDB` and `p5JS`
+- [Web Dev Bootcamp Labs](https://github.com/mafebracho/dear-hiring-manager/tree/main/bootcamp-labs-and-projects): here are all the exercises I did during the Web Dev program to learn `pair programming, JavaScript, ReactJS, NodeJS, ExpressJS, MongoDB` and `p5JS`
+- [iOS Bootcamp Exercises:](https://github.com/mafebracho/dear-hiring-manager/tree/main/ios-bootcamp-exercises) here are som of the exercises I did during the iOS Development course to learn `Swift, CoreML, CreateML, ARKit, Core Data, Realm, in-app purchases and Apple StoreKit API, SwiftUI, Firebase, SQL`
 - [Code Challenges](https://github.com/mafebracho/dear-hiring-manager/tree/main/code-challenges): short `JavaScript` coding exercises to improve my programming skills

-- [Swift CV](https://github.com/mafebracho/dear-hiring-manager/tree/main/swift-cv): my CV in an interactive iOS app to learn `Swift UI`
+- [SwiftUI CV](https://github.com/mafebracho/dear-hiring-manager/tree/main/swift-cv): my CV in an interactive iOS app to learn `Swift UI`
 - [PDF CV](https://github.com/mafebracho/dear-hiring-manager/tree/main/pdf-cv): no `fancy tech stack` but this is made to make your life easy so, if you want to check it out, there you go

 ##### Since you are already checking this out:

 ##### **About me**